gorango/flowcraft/docs/guide/recipes/resilient-api-call.md

 		this.attempts++
 		console.log(`Attempting to call API... (attempt #${this.attempts})`)

-		// Simulate a failing API
+		// Simulate a failing API that succeeds on the 3rd try.
-		if (this.attempts < 3) {
+        // To test the fallback, change this condition to always fail, e.g., `if (true)`. if (this.attempts < 3) {
 			throw new Error('API service is temporarily unavailable.')
 		}